rlporter24/Amplicon-dual-index-demux/README.md

 ### Singularity/Apptainer:
 To build a singularity/Apptainer image, ensure the necessary files are arranged properly and build from the Def file:

 1. All necessary files are included in ‘demux_only.zip’ in **location**.
 Download and unzip the file.
-The following file structure should be created: (ADD IMAGE)
+The following file structure should be created:
  ![image](./images/demux_only_fileStructure.png)
 ‘16s-demux.def’ and ‘requirements.txt’ are both needed for the building process, and the fastq_data contains example data for the test.
 All of the code is contained within the ‘16S-demux’ directory, and outputs will be generated there as well.
 3. __Note:__ The following step will likely require more resources than are available on a HPC login node, so be sure you are on a compute node or use a job manager to allocate resources.
 Move to the directory containing the def file (16s-demux.def) and run the following: